AIF vs PMS: What is the Difference?

 c.
 Category 3

-This category allows investment in hedge funds and other assets which focus on short-term gains.
+This category allows investment in hedge funds and other assets that focus on short-term gains.

 What is PMS?